prajwaltambe125-collab/FIRST-STEP/README.md

 # FIRST-STEP
-This is first time I try github ,just trying to understand how things work
+This is first time I try github ,just trying to understand how things work . author-prajwal